BasicPrimitives/react-demo/server/src/static/dependencies.md

 ## Demoed features
 ### Large layered graph visualization
-This is example of large volume of dependencies having no context to sort and group them.
+This is an example of the large volume of dependencies having no context to sort and group.
+It is time to update it.

 ### Features
 * Hiding grand parent connections